jeremyhahn/tradebot/README.md

 #### Linux / Mac OS - Native

-After installing the dependencies listed above, simply run `make` to build the `tradebot` binary and then run the application.
+After installing the dependencies listed above, simply run `make` to build the `tradebot` binary.
+The database will need to be initialized the first time and then it can be started.

+    # Install dependencies
+    make deps

+    # Build backend and webapp
     make

+    # Initialize the database
+    ./tradebot --initdb

+    # Start in debug mode / logging
     ./tradebot --debug